LambdaConglomerate/x9115lam/project/README.md

 ## Running the rig ##
 The rig has a number of tunable parameters to change how each run is orchestrated.  test.py contains most of those parameters:

-- num_retries and num_changes sare self explanatory.
+- num_retries and num_changes are self explanatory.
 If changes are made, they need to be set to floats.

 - line 18 has the set of models to run, this can either be an array of individual models, or the defined sets of Two_D_List, and Three_D_List.
 The reason for splitting into 2D and 3D lists is the fact that the hypervolume calculation cannot handle combinations of 2d and 3d fronts.